-- 1. Pickleball experiments at WHAC. - a.
-Regular play on both the sport court and the tennis courts since October 2022 - b.
-Interviews with neighbors suggest no impact on noise disturbances - 2.
-Evaluation of the impact of other installations - a.
-Interviews with Hatley neighborhood indicate concern - 3.
-Accomodations - a.
-Restrict pickleball before 9AM - b.
-Consider restricting equipment to "Sun City" equipment subject to neighbors' requests - 4.
-Existing restrictions - a.
+- 1. Pickleball experiments at WHAC.

+- Regular play on both the sport court and the tennis courts since

+October 2022

+- b.
+Interviews with neighbors suggest no impact on noise disturbances

+- 2. Evaluation of other installations

+- a.
+Interviews with Hatley neighborhood indicate non-trivial concern

+- 3. Accomodations

+- a.
+Restrict pickleball before 9AM

+- b.
+Consider restricting equipment to "Sun City" equipment subject to neighbors' requests

+- c.
+Regular communication with neighbors

+- 4. Existing restrictions

+- a.
 Noise levels not to exceed those capped by city ordinances